rwenderlich/inspiration-teamwork/teamwork.md

 # [Fit] great
 # [Fit] opportunity.

 ^ We can miss out on a great opportunity.
-To show you what I mean, let me tell you a story about an indie iOS developer who almost missed out on the greatest opportunity of his life.
+Consider for a moment the story of an indie iOS developer who almost missed out on the greatest opportunity of his life.

 ---